fabiandriessen/Parking_Munich/README.md

 ### API to promote off-street parking munich
-Important note!!
+Important note
 ----------------------------------------------------------------------------------------------------------------------------
-Lastly, also an activated google API key named k in a file named API.py must be added to the folder.
+An activated google API key named k in a file named API.py must be added to the folder.
 This key is not provided, because this key must be linked to you bank account.
 However, usage is initially free of charge (e.g. if the 200 euro free credit budget is not exceeded).
 The API uses the google API multiple times, though all testing and development required not more than 6 euros of credits.
 ----------------------------------------------------------------------------------------------------------------------------

 ## Project description